gomson/vicsydev/faster_exceptions.md

 ```

 ### performance
 Unfortunately, an embedded language will seldom be as fast as it's host language; beating raw Lisp conditions in Lifoo is not happening.
-But since Lifoo provides a basic bridge to Lisp conditions, renamed to "signals"; it's still possible to compare the different approaches, all else being mostly equal.
+But since Lifoo provides a bridge to Lisp conditions, renamed to "signals"; it's still possible to compare the different approaches, all else being mostly equal.

 ```
 LIFOO> (cl4l-test:run-suite '(:lifoo :throw :perf) :warmup 10